 An 18 hole golf course set on the beautiful landscape of Frasers Mountain, New Glasgow.

 Trail, pony and wagon rides, petting farm, axe throwing, and mechanical bull.

 This trail runs along the Canso waterfront overlooking the Grassy Island.

-A 14 km system trails provides access to a variety of habitats and numerous scenic look-offs.
+A 14 km system of trails provides access to a variety of habitats and numerous scenic look-offs within the park.

 Musquodoboit Trailway is an abandoned rail corridor where the famed “Blueberry Express” used to run.

 This 16 km hiking trail system offers a variety of scenic trail loops in a forested wilderness landscape.